 Personal development of children

-The practice also strengthens the sense of community, as both children and adults play important roles in ensuring collective safety and well-being.
+The practice also strengthens the sense of community, as both children and adults play important roles in ensuring safety and collective well-being.

 The risks involved